 Backpacking Pack – Short And Easy Day Hiking Trips

 One such hike is Cobble Hill accessed in downtown Lake Placid.
 The trail begins as a leisure walk through the woods, eventually coming to a crossroads where you can choose from two trails.
+Everyone loves choices, right?
 There’s an easy to navigate hiking trail to Echo Pond, which is such a peaceful place, even in winter.
-The longer, easier trail up Cobble bypasses the exposed rock face you would encounter ascending the shorter, steeper trail, and it takes you to a second summit which offers breathtaking views of the High Peaks region.
+The longer, easier trail up Cobble bypasses the exposed rock face you would encounter ascending the shorter, steeper trail.
+This way takes you to a second summit which offers breathtaking views of the High Peaks region.

-Washbowl via Chapel Pond
+Washbowl via Chapel Pond – Year Round Hikes

 Owen, Copperas and Winch Ponds Make Great Hiking

 These three ponds are located in the Sentinel Range and offer excellent loop opportunities.
 There are two trails that lead into the area and either of them can be used to create a loop to the three ponds.
 Copperas Pond, with great views of Whiteface Mountain offers great backpacking/camping potentials with a lean-to located on its shore.
 Hikers like the variety this area offers for different hike encounters.

 Hikers, Check Out High Falls Gorge – Whiteface Mountain

-Backpacking pack hikers will enjoy this one mile long hike is perfect for beginner to intermediate snowshoe hikers or summer trekkers because the distance is not long.
+Backpacking pack hikers will enjoy this one mile long hiking bag trek.
+It’s perfect for beginner to intermediate snowshoe hikers or summer trekkers because the distance is not long.
 High Falls Gorge is especially spectacular in the winter months.
 Come for a nature walk,and gasp at the spectacular ice formations on 700 feet of frozen waterfalls.
-Afterward, roast marshmallows over a warm campfire and enjoy complimentary hot beverages.
+Afterward, you can roast marshmallows over a warm campfire and enjoy complimentary hot beverages.
 It is a truly unforgettable part of the Adirondack experience.